nirajp82/GitCheatSheet/README.md

 $ git reset --hard HEAD^      (going back to the commit before HEAD) The “–hard” option is used in order to reset the files of the index (or the staging area) and of the working directory.

+git switch -c <new-branch>: Create a new branch named <new-branch> starting at <start-point> before switching to the branch

 git fetch
 git -h
 git status